89% of Businesses Make the Same Email Marketing Mistake

 What are your interests?
-If you are passionate about email marketing, are you more likely to read content about email design tips or content about database administration?
+If you are passionate about email marketing, are you more likely to read content about that includes B2B email marketing examples or content about CRM database input administration?

 Filter email subscribers by interest or product category to make the message more relevant to the reader, and you can even use past purchase history to identify the interests for those who have already signed up to receive emails.